laszlo-schaffer/webots_stablebaselines_ga/README.md

  - discrete - Action space type of the algorithm, if uses gym.space.Discrete then it should be True
  - total timesteps - Maximum steps for one episode, the bigger it is the longer the optimisation will become

- PyGAD package is used for the genetic algorithm based parameter optimisation:
+ PyGAD package is used for the genetic algorithm based parameter optimisation [^2]:

  ```
  ga_instance = pygad.GA(num_generations=5,